In3 Capital Group, Santa Cruz, CA 95061 USA

 Our use of a completion assurance guarantee combined with an innovative pre-qualification process makes financial closing radically more certain, with a commitment available in 30 days or less that will, upon contract execution, automatically deliver all the contracted funding per the project’s monthly draw schedule.
 Not sure if you pre-qualify?
 Ask us or see How to Qualify

 Problem 2: Developers have already invested all available cash and/or do not want up-front fees, thus seek 100% financing at reasonable terms.
 The need for 100% financing, sometimes well ahead of shovel-readiness, without giving up control or too much owner equity, is a notorious and growing challenge.
-Being under-capitalized is the natural result of developers who invest all available cash, especially when opening new lines of business, new markets, commercializing new solutions, or a combination of these.
+Being under-capitalized is the natural result of developers who invest all available cash, especially the case when starting a new line of business, entering new markets, commercializing new solutions (or other forms of innovation), or various combinations of these.
 Developers thus seek to leverage early-stage loans or even seed money to get a project ready for funding.
-This is In3’s earlier focus, helping companies get ready for funding, which in the days of new tech commercialization was the only way to “crack the code” of scalable and sustainable solutions to energy, food, water and materials, now often referred to as climate finance.

 * Mezzanine loans, like subordinated debt, do not require a collateralized lien against operating assets.

-Few project financiers can off 100% financing at all — lenders expect an equity investor to take on a meaningful share of the risks, and for-profit equity investors expect to leverage debt, especially nowadays, while interest rates are low.
+Few project financiers can offer 100% financing at all — lenders expect an equity investor to take on a meaningful share of the risks, and for-profit equity investors expect to leverage debt, especially nowadays, while interest rates are low.

 Even with 100% financing, we will ignore the equity/debt ratio and, with proper vetting by In3, will then move rapidly through formal due diligence to deliver a binding offer within 30 days (see problem 3, “the “need for speed”) without any application fee, no due diligence costs or up-front fees.